 Short on time, but want to visit a beautiful city full of history, views, and good eats?
 Then a thorough Savannah GA itinerary is all you need!
 Savannah has been on my list of locations to visit for a while, and it did not disappoint.
-It’s quick and easy to get to from New York City (about a 90-minute plane ride), and flights are usually reasonable.
-I stayed for 5 days, but you can cover most of it over a three-day weekend.
-The best part to me is that Savannah is super walkable since it’s only about 25 square blocks (I think).
-I don’t know about you, but spend too much time sitting on my a$$ at home, so being out and about is always a priority when traveling.
+It’s quick and easy to get to from New York City.
+Since Savannah is relatively small, you can explore all of it within three days.
+The best part to me is that Savannah is super walkable since it’s only about 25 square blocks.
+I literally walked the whole grid my second time back!

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you).

-After I quit my corporate job, I took the month after off to travel to a bunch of destinations since I never had a long break in between job changes.
-During this time I went to Albania, Lisbon, Miami, and this trip to Savannah.
+After I quit my corporate job in 2021, I took the following month off to travel to a bunch of destinations since I never had a long break in between job changes.
+During this time I went to Albania, Lisbon, Miami, Hawaii, and Savannah.

 To be honest, I don’t do a heavy amount of research before my trips anymore.
 That’s not to say I don’t do any research.
-I typically will make sure I have a list of locations to pick from and take pictures at, but the rest I prefer to wing it.
-I have this thing where I really want to fit in like a local as much as possible.
+I typically will make sure I have a list of locations to pick from and take pictures at, but for the rest, I prefer to wing it.
+I have this knack where I really want to try and fit in with the locals as much as possible.
 If you’re reading this you may not like the sound of that, but have no fear, I have detailed information below!

-I won’t get into it here, but another aspect of being able to travel hack is to be flexible with locations and dates.
-Going to Savannah was the obvious choice because of the fact that flights were way lower than in other parts of the country.
-Since I had a bunch of TrueBlue points from their credit card sign-up bonus to burn through, I used those to book my roundtrip flight.
-I’m not sure what goes into the decision-making of which flight routes get the newer or older planes, but the JetBlue JFK to Savannah route definitely gets the older planes.
+The main aspect of being able to travel hack is to be flexible with locations and dates.
+Jetblue frequently has $49 one-way deals around the country.
+This is when I’ll typically nab a flight to go to Savannah.
+That being said, I’m not sure what goes into the decision-making of which flight routes get the newer or older planes, but JetBlue’s JFK to Savannah route definitely gets the older Airbus A320 planes.

-Usually, I do have to pay for a hotel or Airbnb when traveling, but this trip I got a double whammy of savings and was able to use my points to book the hotel as well.
+Usually, I do have to pay for a hotel or Airbnb when traveling, but on my first trip, I got a double whammy of savings and was able to use my points to book the hotel as well.
 A lot of the time, the research of finding the best deal is basically just comparing platforms.
 First, I compared if it would be less to book a hotel through the Ultimate Rewards portal or transfer to a partner.
 A quick search yielded that transferring to Hyatt, a Chase partner, would give me the best bang for my points.

-I tend to stay away from chain hotels, so I didn’t initially have a World of Hyatt account, but it was quick to sign and thankfully transferring points was instant!
+The first time I went to Savannah I stayed at the Hyatt Regency.
+I try to stay away from chain hotels, so I didn’t initially have a World of Hyatt account, but it was quick to sign up and thankfully transferring points was instant!
+Since I’m out most of the day, this hotel gets the job done.
+It’s comfortable and has enough space.

-As a professional photographer and content creator, I plan my trips around photo locations that I want to take pictures of and making content from.
+As a professional photographer and content creator, I plan my trips around photo locations that I want to take pictures of and make content from.
 My Savannah, GA itinerary included the following:

 As mentioned earlier in this article, Savannah is a super walkable city and there are many activities to do outside.
 Including all the spots listed in the photo locations section, make sure to do these too!